The following short stories are coming soon. Below are the categories you will be able to choose from.

 My friend ran her hand through her tangle of blonde hair, then shut the phone down.
 “No one’s coming to the workshop.
 Word never got to them—so they say.
 There’s a law-enforcement officer in that town who impregnated his daughter and her friend.
 The friend’s father owed him a favor.
 And there’s nothing we can do about it because the girls won’t complain.
 They don’t know their rights, and it seems the police don’t either.”

 I wondered whether they really didn’t know.
 Or if that was the way it was done around there.
 Always had been.
-And they didn’t take kindly to being told what was right or wrong.
+And the locals didn’t take kindly to being told what was right or wrong by an outsider.

-The Monday finally arrived when I picked up the 4×4 for the self-drive safari to Khwai.
+The Monday finally arrived for me to pick up the 4×4 and start our self-drive safari to Khwai.
 I was nervous, never having driven through drifts of sand before.
 But I convinced myself it was no different than ice or mud.
 We were going to a Land Development reserve north of Maun, run by the local villagers, where I’d rented a tent on stilts.
 The only thing missing was a guide.
 But it was peak season, and everyone was booked.
 So, I hired the caretaker at our rental, a local Sans Bushman.

-We drove down an animal trail, with twigs slapping the truck, blinding me to what lay around the bend.
-Twilight cloaked the horizon with a ruby red glow, and I was tired.
+We drove down an animal trail, with twigs slapping the truck, blinding me at every curve to what lay ahead.
+Twilight cloaked the horizon with a ruby red glow, and I was exhausted.
 Still, I drove on.

-“Closer,” the black-eyed villager said, cocking his head for a better view.
+“Closer,” the black-eyed bushman said, cocking his head for a better view.

 In the branching tentacles of the slow-moving stream, a herd of elephants waded.
 Knee-deep in a patch of weeds, they lapped trunkfuls of water into their cavernous mouths.